 Once your story is edited into a “final” version via email exchange with senior editors—and if you feel comfortable with the process and plan to do more reviews—you will also begin to learn how to do layout of your story with our modified WordPress automation, and learn how to do social media in our style and with the automation we use for posting.
 (As a writer, you will usually do the layouts and social media for each of your stories- -- unless you ask for special assistance given a busy schedule.)

 Note: the completion of the trial balloon qualifies you to write for any/all sections of the magazine: art; dance; music; theater; books; museums; film.

 After this initial story, you will have a phone consultation with the Editor In Chief to discuss your preferred review interests and get you oriented to our automated systems to find review opportunities.

 You will begin to receive emails about potential review opportunities.
-You are only required to respond to any email about review opportunities if you want to express interest in doing the review.
+If an editor recommends a specific review to you, the automation will allow you to click yes or no. You never are asked to do a review on any topic that you are not interested in.
 You will always receive an assignment letter confirming that you have the gig; you never submit an unsolicited review.

 Once you are an official Picture This Post writer you are not expected to write reviews on any schedule.
 You only sign on to review events etc. that you are interested in.
 Some writers pen reviews as often as five times a week; some writers might only do five reviews a year.